uhasker/large-language-models-for-software-engineers/src/01-text-in-text-out.md

 Let's break down the example above:

-- The system message provides instructions to the model, here we tell the model to be helpful.
+- The system message provides instructions to the model, here we just tell the model to be helpful.
 - The user message asks "How are you?"
-- The assistant message responds with "Thank you for asking!
+- The assistant responds with "Thank you for asking!
 I'm here and ready to help.
 How can I assist you today?"

 In order to continue the conversation, we append the assistant message to the list of messages along with a new user message: